cluedup/cluedupconference/index.md

 Join 250 explorers of emerging ways of learning and training:

-- Discover innovative initiatives, fresh ways of thinking and new connections.
+- **Discover** innovative initiatives, fresh ways of thinking and new connections.
-- Get ahead by hearing from and learning with trailblazers in future-fit skills.
+- **Get ahead** by hearing from and learning with trailblazers in future-fit skills.
-- Reignite and share your enthusiasm for learning and development.
+- **Reignite and share** your enthusiasm for learning and development.

 Delegates will include senior executives and managers from:

-- Corporate Learning & Development departments
+- Corporate learning-and-development departments
 - Innovative edtech companies
 - High-impact skills development initiatives
 - World-class universities and training institutions